HAYVENO/Nookr-App/README.md

 Go from **Noob-cook** to **King-Cook** in minutes with **Nookr - your personal kitchen companion.**

-> DISCLAIMER: Nookr is NOT meant for commercial use.
+> DISCLAIMER: Nookr is NOT a commercial app.